spneville/col2vcham/README.md

 -f freqfile, where freqfile is the name of a quantum chemistry output
              file containing the normal modes and frequencies

--d coldir,   where coldir is the path to the directory containing the
+-d qcfile,   where qcfile is the path to the file or directory
-             Columbus output
+             containing the output of the coupling coefficient calculation

-(i.e., col2vcham -f freqfile -d coldir)
+(i.e., col2vcham -f freqfile -d qcfile)

 # Output
 guess.dat - a file containing the 1st-order parameters of the LVC